fenago/R-Programming/md/Lab_2.md

 ```

-Global mappings will apply globally to every layer of your plot.
-This is
-a good place to put the variables you\'d like to begin plotting and any
-settings you\'d like to apply to everything, for example declaring
-`alpha = 0.6` here would mean all of your points in a
-scatterplot are at 60% transparency.

-Local mappings will either override or add to
-any global mappings and apply to that layer only.
-As you\'ll see later
-on, you can include a number of layers in your ggplot (either by
-plotting multiple variables or by adding layers that include titles or
-themes, for example), so any local mappings should be applied inside the
-`geom_*()` or appropriate function (for example,
-`ggtitle()`).

 There are a few things you should know about creating ggplots that will
 help you along the way.
 Firstly, you can save a ggplot call and use it
 for multiple graphs, for example: